samiDeveloper/Utilites/mult-bean-demo/readme.md

-This project shows a scenario where spring Java config instanciates multiple singleton beans
+This project shows a scenario where spring Java config instantiates multiple singleton beans

 Uses Java 8 and maven